chocotan/nekocat/README.md

-# A lightweight clawer framework
+# A lightweight crawler framework

 ## Usage